 If you do not have a scanner, you are welcome to drop off your documents in the mail slot at the CRPNM at 1854 Portage Ave in Winnipeg or mail them to us.
 Please find our complete mailing address here.

-We are working both remotely and in person.
-Our staff are available to support RPNs.
-We will continue to provide RPNs with links to recently published practice directions and other publications that may guide your practice during this time.
+Staff continue to work both remotely and in person.
+We are continuing to provide RPNs with links to recently published practice directions and other publications that may guide your practice.

 - Telepractice Guidelines